-The fuel filler is located on the starboard side of the console/cabin.
+The fuel filler is on the starboard side of the transom.

-It is recommended that the craft should be refuelled at a petrol station on land to avoid the potential of spilling fuel overboard into the environment.
+It is recommended that the boat should be refuelled at a petrol station on land to avoid the potential of spilling fuel overboard into the environment.
 Splashing water over surfaces around the filler cap may prevent spilled fuel from adhering to the deck surface.